 Spiritual Direction: Foundations

 Spiritual Direction: Foundations is the first level of our supervised program for those who want to become spiritual directors or to make spiritual guidance a part of their ministry.
-It’s offered each year, alternating between an on-campus format one year and a hybrid format the following year (in which instruction takes place both online and on-campus).
+It’s offered fully online or in hybrid format (in which instruction takes place both online and on-campus).

 Graduates of Spiritual Direction: Foundations have gone on to become professional spiritual directors, or to strengthen their work in: